2021 Health Professions Degree Guide

 For students interested in alternative health, there are plenty of programs available in this field.
 Some of these include Alternative Medicine and Systems, Somatic Bodywork and Therapeutic Services and others.
 Explore all the majors available to find the one that is of most interest to you.

-The United States has 1,665 different schools where you can get a degree in health professions.
-This year's Best Colleges for Health Professions ranking compares 591 of them to identify the best overall programs in the country.
+Approximately 2,796 colleges in the U.S. offer a health professions degree of some kind.
+This year's Best Colleges for Health Professions ranking compares 853 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom health professions rankings further below.

 Students who pursue a degree in Health Professions should have strong interpersonal and communication skills.
 You will be working closely with patients and must keep them relaxed and comfortable of your skills.
 Students who are successful in this field also have strong critical and analytical skills.
 As a medical professional, you must observe patients' symptoms and decide how to best treat them.
 Attention to detail will ensure you properly note all observations and help patients who are in pain or ill.